betwo/vscode-catkin-tools/README.md

 ## C/C++ Clang Command Adapter compatibility

-Using this extension with _C/C++ Clang Command Adapter_ auto completion causes too many symbols to show up in IntelliSense auto completion..
+Using this extension with _C/C++ Clang Command Adapter_ auto completion causes too many symbols to show up in IntelliSense auto completion.
 If you are using the extension, we suggest you set the option

     "clang.completion.enable": false